- Hyponychium is the term for thick skin underneath the free edge of your nails.

 - Cuticle oils can help soften the thickened skin, as can taking a break from manicures.

 For as long as I can remember, I've been getting gel manicures without fail every two weeks.
-Then five months ago, I noticed that the skin underneath my fingernails was protruding further than my actual nail.
+Then a few years ago, after one day when I took off my polish, I noticed that the skin underneath my fingernails was protruding further than my actual nail.
 This made it uncomfortable to trim them short, and I had to be wary when I was at the salon.
 Nevertheless, I still continued my biweekly gel appointments.

-When my city closed all nonessential businesses back in March of last year, one of the first things I did was remove my gel manicure.
+When my city closed all nonessential businesses back at the start of the pandemic in 2020, one of the first things I did was remove my gel manicure.
 What I noticed in the weeks that followed surprised me.
 The skin underneath my nails began to recede, and they started to look normal again on a few fingers.
 After a few Google searches, I read about something called the hyponychium and how it could be the cause of my past discomfort.
-Curious to learn more, I reached out to Brittney Boyce, a consulting nail artist for Orly, to see if she could help me get this situation nailed down (pun intended).
+Curious to learn more, and in case others are experiencing the same nail woes that I had been, I reached out to a professional manicurist to answer all my biggest questions.

 What Is the Hyponychium?

-"The hyponychium is the tissue under the free edge of the nail," she said.
+"The hyponychium is the tissue under the free edge of the nail," says Brittney Boyce, a consulting nail artist for Orly.
 "It seals the nail plate to the tip of the finger.
 It also acts as a seal to prevent pathogenic bacteria from entering the finger."

 The hyponychium is located near the fingertip, which means that when I was attempting to trim my nails shorter, I was having a hard time completing the task without also trimming the hyponychium, which was ultimately the cause of a lot of discomfort.
 Although I finally had a name for what I was seeing, I was still interested in learning what caused the overgrowth in the first place, as well as what I could do to prevent it.